SAP/cloud-foundry-tools/packages/backend/README.md

 - clone the repo
 - open it in a vscode
 - execute `yarn` and `ci:artifacts_only`
-- run the launch config 'Run extension'
+- run the launch config 'Run Extension'
 - see available commands via `Command palette` (with prefix `CF`)

 [back to top](#table-of-contents)